I Moved to Canada - Now What?

 The Paper Cheque is Still Alive in Canada!

 I was also surprised to see physical paper cheques still being used.
-I had not seen an actual cheque since the days South African stores stopped accepting them in the early 2000s.
+I had not seen an actual cheque since the days South African stores stopped accepting them in the mid 2000s.
 Long story short, a few unscrupulous South Africans wrote cheques they could not cash, and businesses were not having any of that!
 In Canada, one of my medical claims was successfully processed and paid.
 I initially thought the claim would be deposited into my bank account.
 To my surprise, a paper cheque with the refund amount was mailed to me in the post.
 I gagged at seeing a paper cheque – I thought it was diabolical!

 Wire Transfers attract high banking fees in Canada!